b-krasucki/10xn-flashcards/.ai/api-plan.md

     ```
   - **Validations**:

+    - `deck_name` must not be empty and cannot exceed 100 characters.
+    - `flashcards` array must not be empty.
-    - Front side must not be empty and cannot exceed 200 characters
+    - Each flashcard's `front` side must not be empty and cannot exceed 200 characters.
-    - Back side must not be empty and cannot exceed 500 characters
+    - Each flashcard's `back` side must not be empty and cannot exceed 500 characters.
-    - Source must be one of: "manual", "ai-full", "ai-edited"
+    - Each flashcard's `source` must be one of: "manual", "ai-full", "ai-edited".
-    - If source is "ai-full" or "ai-edited", generation_id must reference a valid generation
+    - If a flashcard's `source` is "ai-full" or "ai-edited", `generation_id` must reference a valid generation.
-    - If source is "manual", generation_id must be null
+    - If a flashcard's `source` is "manual", `generation_id` must be null.
-    - User can only create flashcards for themselves
+    - User can only create flashcards for themselves and assign them to their own decks.

-  - **Response**: JSON array of created flashcards, each including its id and timestamps.
+  - **Response**: JSON object containing the deck information and an array of created flashcards.
     ```json
     {
+      "deck": {
+        "id": "number",
+        "deck_name": "string",
+        "user_id": "string"
+      },
-      "flashcardsProposals": [
+      "flashcards": [
         {
           "id": "number",
+          "deck_id": "number",
           "front": "string",
           "back": "string",
           "source": "manual | ai-full | ai-edited",